giantswarm/docs/src/content/tutorials/connectivity/ingress/exposing-workloads/_index.md

 kubectl -n NAMESPACE describe ing/INGRESS_NAME
 ```

-Once the ingress is up, you will be able to access your service publicly at a URL like this (again replacing the placeholders):
+Once the ingress is up, you will be able to access your service publicly at a address like this (again replacing the placeholders):

 ```nohighlight
 https://PREFIX.CLUSTER_ID.k8s.gigantic.io